MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

     imod tomo/your_tomo_a10.mrc

- For easy identification we recommend to use low-pass filter to 60 angstroms and/or denoising.
+ For easy identification we recommend to use low-pass filter to 60Å and/or denoising.

  .. note::